amasotti/wikivoyage-nastoshka-bot/README.md

 - `citylist template updater`: check the usages of `{{citylist}}` template with missing `wikidata` param, retrieve the missing data from Wikidata and update the page.
 - `empty-da-sapere`: check the pages with empty "Da sapere" section and lists these pages in a report logfile.
+- `sort-template`: sort the params of a template in a page.
+Useful for `{{Citylist}}` template, where moving the different params is cumbersome.
+This script needs (to be improved and...) two additional params:
+    - `--target-page`: the page where the template is located and where the sorting will be applied
+    - `--target-template`: the name of the template to be sorted

 ## Usage